jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 ### System Memory (RAM)

 As a general recommendation, at least 8GB is recommended for the average deployment.
-For a Linux server running without a GUI, 4GB may be adequate.
+For a Linux server running without a GUI, 4GB may be enough.

 It is recommended to add more memory when using Windows 11 due to the OS being heavier.